Consultation FAQ

 WHEN: Various flexible dates (3 days & 4 nights) are available throughout the year to accommodate the writer and editor’s personal schedules and Porches room availability.

-Am I the only writer you work with?
+Am I the only writer you work with during the consultation?

 Yes.